Connecting

 Tutorials for vi are available here and here.
 Once you know vi, this summary is useful.

-Files can be edited on the laptop and transferred to Roar.
-If you do this, you must use a text editor, not a word processor.
-On the Mac, use BBEdit; on the PC, use Notepad++.
+Files can be created or edited on your laptop and then transferred to Roar.
+If you choose to do this, be sure to use a plain text editor, not a word processor like Microsoft Word.
+On the Mac, use BBEdit; On PC, use Notepad++